 Open to all and free to visit, one of the UK's finest collections of Masonic artefacts will take you on a surprising and informative interactive journey through the history of Freemasonry in Kent and beyond, dispelling myths along the way.

-Honey Hill, Blean, Canterbury, CT2 9JR, (4 miles, 7kms), Tel: 01227 765168, www.druidstone.net
+Honey Hill, Blean, Canterbury, CT2 9JR, Tel: 01227 765168, www.druidstone.net

-Set in attractive gardens and woodland, Druidstone caters for the imagination of all ages.
-Go on a walk through the enchanted woodland, enjoy hands on experience with the farmyard animals.
+Set in attractive gardens and woodland, Druidstone Park caters for the imagination of all ages.
+Go on a walk through the enchanted woodland and enjoy hands on experiences with the farmyard animals.